Peoples Temple: Recruiting, faith healings, and fund raising

 The Temple used ten to fifteen Greyhound-type bus cruisers to transport members up and down California freeways each week for recruitment and fundraising.
 Jones always rode in bus number seven, which contained armed guards and a special section lined with protective metal plates.
 He told members that the Temple would not bother scheduling a trip unless it could net $100,000, and the Temple's goal for annual net income from bus trips was $1 million.

 Beginning in the 1970s, the bus caravan also traveled across the U.S. quarterly, including to Washington, D.C.
 In June 1973, Representative George Brown, Jr. entered a lengthy and laudatory description of the Temple into the Congressional Record.
 The Washington Post ran an August 18, 1973, editorial-page item stating that the 660 Temple visitors were the "hands down winners of anybody's tourists of the year award" after spending an hour cleaning up the Capitol grounds.

 The Temple distributed pamphlets in cities along the route of these fundraising trips bragging of Jones's prowess at "spiritual healing" without mentioning the Temple's Marxist goals.
 Stops included large cities such as Houston, Detroit, and Cleveland.
 Temple members pretended to be locals and acted as shills in the various faked healings and "revelations".
 Local viewers did not realize they were in the minority in the audience.
 The weekly take from offerings and healing services was $15,000 to $25,000 in Los Angeles and $8,000 to $12,000 in San Francisco.
 There were smaller collections from trips around the "mother church" in Redwood Valley.

 The Temple also set up Truth Enterprises, a direct mailing branch that sent out 30,000 to 50,000 mailers monthly to people who had attended Temple services or written to the Temple after listening to Temple radio programs.
 Donations were mailed in from all over the continental U.S., Hawaii, South America, and Europe.
 In addition to receiving donations, the Temple sold trinkets, such as pieces of Jones's robes, healing oil, Temple rings, key chains, and lockets.
 In peak periods, mailer revenue grossed $300 to $400 daily.
 This figure even surprised Jones.

-Although Jones had earlier asked Temple members to destroy photos of him because he did not want members worshiping him as Catholics "worshiped plaster statues", Jeannie and Al Mills (who would later defect) convinced Jones to sell anointed and blessed photos to raise money.
+Although Jones had earlier asked Temple members to destroy photos of him because he did not want members worshipping him as Catholics "worshiped plaster statues", Jeannie and Al Mills (who would later defect) convinced Jones to sell anointed and blessed photos to raise money.
 Jones worried that "they're gonna get me for mail fraud someday."
 In 1973, the Temple also formed Brotherhood Records, a subsidiary record label that produced music from the Temple's "large interracial youth choir and orchestra".